Pickleball: A Tennis Player’s Perspective

 Pickleball, A Tennis Player's Perspective

 When my tennis buddy invited me to join him at the local Community Centre for drop-in pickleball, I thought he was joking.
-I knew that recent injuries had put a dent in his tennis game, but I was unaware that he had been testing the waters with pickleball.
+I knew that recent injuries had put a dent in his tennis game, but I was unaware that he had switched from tennis to pickleball.

 Since I had no conflicts, I decided to attend the drop-in game.